 Eadweard Muybridge an innovator in Film and Photography was hired in the late 1800's to photograph a horse in motion to settle the scientific question of wheather they lifted all four feet off of the ground when running.
 The eye is literally incapable of breaking down the rapid motion.
 The resulting series of photographs is also one of the first examples of moving pictures.

-A more modern example seen here by Seth Casteel demonstrates the tranformative power of freezing a moment in time.Check the link for a scarily funny series.
+Seth Casteel demonstrates the tranformative power of freezing a moment in time.Check the link for a scarily funny series.

 Slow Shutter Speeds